Sushrut-Patil/Analysis-of-Sample-SuperStore-DataSet/README.md

 ## Data

 The data used in this analysis is the Sample SuperStore dataset.
-This dataset contains information about a fictional ecommerce company and includes data on orders, customers, and products.
+This dataset contains information about a fictional e-commerce company and includes data on orders, customers, and products.

 ## Analysis

-The analysis is performed using Python and various data analysis libraries such as Pandas and Matplotlib.
-The analysis includes data exploration, cleaning, grouping, sorting and visualization.
+The analysis uses Python and various data analysis libraries such as Pandas and Matplotlib.
+The research includes data exploration, cleaning, grouping, sorting, and visualization.

 ## Results

-The results of the analysis provide insights into the data and help identify areas where the company can increase its profits while minimizing losses.
-These insights can be used by business managers to make informed decisions and improve the company's performance.
+The company can reduce losses by Fixing Discount rates below 20%.
+To Increase Profit Company can Increase the cost of the Furniture Category because even though sales are high discounts add to Losses.